pumpingGhost/pretty-dql/README.md

 - `--ext=.ts` – only `.ts` files
 - `--ext=.ts,.tsx` – `.ts` and `.tsx` files
 - `--ext=ts,tsx` – same as above; dots are added automatically

+You can also use the `--fix` flag to automatically replace the DQL strings in the files with the formatted versions.

 For every matching file, the tool: